A day in Stockholm

 Discover Stockholm actively

-If your perfect Stockholm Tour is more active, you can discover Stockholm by bike *.
-There are different tours of different lengths and at different times of the day.
+If you want your Stockholm tour to be more active, you can get to know Stockholm by bike.
+There are various tours of different lengths and at different times of the day.

 You may also like these activities offered in Stockholm*.
 You will get to know Sweden's capital in a varied and sometimes extraordinary way.
 On some of these adventures you can discover the city the Swedish way.
 What do you think about a kayak tour or a wildlife safari?
 Or camping on one of the islands?